caesiumtea/entropically-nc/src/tuts/freezeframe.md

 For what it's worth, I personally feel that if your purpose in freezing gifs is to improve accessibility for those with visual sensitivities, then the safer bet is to have them stopped by default.
 The [WCAG accessibility standards](https://www.w3.org/TR/WCAG21/#pause-stop-hide) consider auto-playing animations acceptable as long as they can be stopped within 3 seconds--but consider, how obvious is your stop button, to be confident that a user will locate it within 3 seconds (no matter their screen size)?

+One more good idea if you're going to have gifs play by default would be to check whether the user has set [prefers-reduced-motion](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) in their browser, and in that case, swap to disabling them by default.
+I'd like to come back to this later and add it to the script for you, but for now, I encourage you to do a little of your own research and see if you can figure out how to add a check for that!

 ### an aside about package versions